FirelyTeam/firely-docs/vonk/overview.rst

 Vonk FHIR Server is a FHIR Server out of the box.
 It is built in Microsoft .NET Core and runs on any of the platforms for which a `.NET Core Runtime <https://dotnet.microsoft.com/download>`_ is available.
 Linux, Windows, MacOS, Docker etcetera.
 Installation can be done in minutes.
 After that you can configure main features and further details:

 * Choose your database: SQLite is configured by default, but for serious use you'd want to configure MongoDB or SQL Server.
-* Configure the level of validation: Vonk can be very loose or very strict on the resources that you send to it.
+* Configure the level of validation: Vonk can be very loose or very strict on the validity of the resources that you send to it.
 * Configure endpoints for FHIR versions that you want to support (since Vonk 3.0.0: FHIR STU3 and FHIR R4)
 * Fill in your licensefile.
 * Adjust the processing pipeline by trimming it down (excluding certain plugins) or extending it with extra plugins.